MrSpidercat/XDA-Forums-Theme/README.md

 #### Description
 Have you ever wanted the XDA Forums color scheme on Discord?...
 No?..
 Well here it is anyways.
+> This theme isn't finished and I don't know if I will finish it.

 ###### Requirements
 - [Aliucord](https://github.com/Aliucord/Aliucord) Required ✓